M-RCBG Senior Fellow-Led Study Group: Connie Friesen with guest, Martin Chorzempa

 Questions and issues to be discussed will include the following:

-Would a deeper understanding of the manner in which state ownership and CCP influence affect the policy objectives of the U.S. operations of Chinese commercial banks help U.S. regulators engage with these banks more effectively on issues such as internationalization of the renmimbi?
+Would a deeper understanding of the manner in which state ownership and CCP influence affect the policy objectives of the U.S. operations of Chinese commercial banks help U.S. regulators engage with these banks more effectively on issues such as internationalization of the renminbi?
 Should the U.S. bank regulatory concept of national treatment be revised?
 Should enforcement tools such as subpoenas and sanctions be revised?

 Alibaba’s global success has recently been tempered by regulatory challenges in the United States and China.
 In the United States, Alibaba’s affiliate Ant Financial was challenged by CFIUS when it sought to make a key acquisition and the SEC might delist Alibaba shares sold on U.S. exchanges.
 Chinese regulators have fined Alibaba and sought to re-shape its operations as well.
 What lessons do Alibaba’s travails present for U.S. policy makers?
 Would better communications between U.S. and Chinese regulators support a better outcome?